 - La Tranca

-If you only have 1 day in Málaga, this is a must-visit.
+This is a must-visit.
 They serve classic tapas, delicious empanadas, and have a very authentic atmosphere.
-Don’t forget to try their spinach empanadas, four-cheese empanadas, and cheese and onion empanadas.
-Their padrón peppers are among the best you’ll find in the city.
+Don't forget to try their spinach empanadas, four-cheese empanadas, and cheese and onion empanadas.
+Their padrón peppers are among the best you'll find in the city.
 It gets very crowded, so try to arrive before 8 pm for a more comfortable experience.
-They’re open every day of the week from midday.
-If you are lucky you'll watch some local dancing to famous Flamenco songs.
+They're open every day of the week from midday.
+If you are lucky, you'll watch some local dancing to famous Flamenco songs.

 - El Colmado